KMZ Developed a Pump for Cooling Nuclear Power Plant Diesel Generators

 The development belongs to the specialists of SKB-1 (part of KMZ).
 The pump will be installed on diesel engines that serve as a backup power source for nuclear power plants.

 The pump shaft has two bearing supports, between which a spacer sleeve is installed.
-Lubrication is carried out with oil, which is sprayed by the unit's gears.
+Lubrication is carried out by oil, which is sprayed by the unit's gears.

 Artem Gataulin, Lead Design Engineer at SKB-1